d8corp/innet/lib/README.md

 <br>

 ## Abstract
-The main mission is simplifying and standardizing application development.
+The main mission is simplifying and standardizing of application development.

 `innet` includes all the best features of famous libraries and frameworks.
 `innet` looks like all you've seen but at the same time it's completely different.